Explore UAB

 (Start with a general statement of your experience--use concrete examples when you can)

 The experience of teaching a diverse student population had played an important role in shaping my growth as a teacher in higher education.
 As a graduate student at UAB, I acted as a lead tutor at TRIO, which was a program designed to support first-generation college students and students from underrepresented populations.
-This program serves students from a range of ethnic and racial backgrounds, and there were also a number of students who identified as queer, students with various physical and learning disabilities, non-traditional students and veterans.
+This program serves students from a range of wide backgrounds, and students with various physical and learning disabilities, and veterans.
 Working at TRIO taught me how to diagnose the difference between rushed academic work and the work of a student with a learning disability.
 Additionally, as a teaching assistant for BIO 101, I worked in a group setting and had to learn how to encourage students from different backgrounds to contribute to group work and relate to each other through the complex racialized and gendered dynamics that arise in those settings.

 (Think about ways to talk not just about teaching.
 Think also about outreach and research, if appropriate)